patternfly/pf-codemods/packages/pf-codemods/README.md

 ```

 ### label-remove-isCompact [(#4116)](https://github.com/patternfly/patternfly-react/pull/4116)
-We've redone label styling and labels are now compact by default.
+We've changed label styling and labels are now compact by default.

 #### Examples
 In: